TL;DR

 Runner-up

 In 2026, PearCleaner takes the crown by a narrow margin.
 While AppCleaner remains a flawless execution of a simple utility, PearCleaner builds upon that foundation with modern features that power users have wanted for years.
-The addition of an orphaned file scanner, a Finder extension, and a completely open-source codebase makes PearCleaner the more robust and future-proof tool.
+The addition of an orphaned file scanner, a Finder extension, and a completely open-source codebase makes PearCleaner the more solid and future-proof tool.
 It offers the same simplicity as AppCleaner when you need it, but deeper cleaning power when you want it.
 For the first time in a decade, the king of Mac uninstallers has been dethroned by a worthy, modern successor.

 Bottom Line: Download PearCleaner for a modern, powerful, and open-source cleaning experience; stick with AppCleaner if you want absolute simplicity.